Emprorpeng/Miwok/README.md

 # Miwok
 > Your personal Miwok translator !

 An android app which helps in understanding the native american language, Miwok.
-It gives you the transaltions for various commonly used words for Colours, Family relations , Numbers and Phrases and also gives the user their pronounciation.
+It gives you the translations for various commonly used words for Colours, Family relations , Numbers and Phrases and also gives the user their pronounciations.

 ## Screenshots